NPQ in Leading Teacher Development

 - the opportunity to record reflections and consolidate learning

 This cycle repeats throughout the programme, with implementation a consideration in every course.
 Towards the end of the programme, you’ll also take a course focused specifically on effective implementation.
 This provides an opportunity to complete a significant but manageable change project as part of your role.
-There will be ongoing support through a seminar group and discussion forum.
+There will be ongoing support through a seminar group.

 What will I learn?